Abhiroopks/Game_Table/README.md

 # Game Table

 ## Overview
-* Display weather data for MLB games
-* Display MLB games in the next 7 days
+* Display future MLB games and associated data

 ## Setup
 1. Create a python virtual environment and install dependencies at the project root.